jackyzha0/quartz/content/02 - Project/Data Science/Convolutional Neural Network.md

 - Randomized Prim

 **One Stage Object Detection**
-The previous examples all required two stages to complete the object detection process.
-Algorithms like [[#YOLO (2015)|Yolo]] do it in one.
+The R-CNN methods helped in improving the accuracy over the sliding window method.
+However, these examples all required two stages to complete the object detection process.
+Algorithms like [[#YOLO (2015)|Yolo]]  and SSD do it in one.

 ### What is Intersection over Union?
 Helps measure the performance of localization prediction compared to ground truth.